krstffr/meteor-slidr/README.md

 # slidr

-A super simple slideshow thing.
+A super simple slideshow thing for Meteor.
 Here's how you use it:

+1. Install it. `mrt install slidr`
 1. Create a wrapper DOM element for your slideshow.
 1. Place some slides inside it with a specific slide-class (you're free to name this class however you like).
 1. Place two next/prev elements inside the wrapper.